SharePoint/sp-dev-docs/docs/general-development/how-to-customize-list-item-queries-and-filter-data-for-windows-phone-apps.md

-For the following code sample, assume again that the target installation of SharePoint Server has a Product Orders list created from the Custom List template, configured with the fields and types indicated in Table 1 in the topic  [How to: Implement business logic and data validation in a Windows Phone app for SharePoint 2013](how-to-implement-business-logic-and-data-validation-in-a-windows-phone-app-for-s.md).
-Create a project based on the Windows Phone SharePoint List Application template that uses a list like the Product Orders list as a source (as described in  [How to: Create a Windows Phone SharePoint 2013 list app](how-to-create-a-windows-phone-sharepoint-list-app.md)).
+For the following code sample, assume again that the target installation of SharePoint Server has a Product Orders list created from the Custom List template, configured with the fields and types indicated in Table 1 in the topic  [How to: Implement business logic and data validation in a Windows Phone app for SharePoint](how-to-implement-business-logic-and-data-validation-in-a-windows-phone-app-for-s.md).
+Create a project based on the Windows Phone SharePoint List Application template that uses a list like the Product Orders list as a source (as described in  [How to: Create a Windows Phone SharePoint list app](how-to-create-a-windows-phone-sharepoint-list-app.md)).
 For the purposes of this example, we add a custom view to the Windows Phone app (not to the list on the server) that is filtered to display only those product orders in which the quantity ordered is 100 or more.